Moto Guzzi Trialce

-The Moto Guzzi 500 TriAlce is a three-wheeler Italian built by Moto Guzzi between 1940 and 1943 for the armed forces.
+The Moto Guzzi 500 TriAlce is a three-wheeler Italian motorcycle built by Moto Guzzi between 1940 and 1943 for the armed forces.

 History

 The Moto Guzzi Alce was first produced in 1939 to replace the Moto Guzzi GT 20, introduced the previous year and derived from the Moto Guzzi GT 17.
 They were used by the Milizia dellaStrada (National Road Militia) and the Italian African Police.
 During the Second World War they were extensively by the Royal Italian Army on all fronts in three versions, Monoposto (single-seat), Biposto (two-seat) and Attrezzata (sidecar combination).

 Built in 1940, the TriAlce was a three-wheeler (or "motocarrello") military variant basing on mechanical components of the Alce, produced between 1940 and 1943 in 1741 copies.
 Along with the Benelli 500 M36 Mototriciclo, belonged to the category of "unified Tricar 500"; Indeed, the DM of August 9, 1941 required the standardization of "motorcycles, sidecars and motofurgoncini" to precise parameters, with a view to their seizure in case of war.